-- The importance of PE. - The level of development of their learners. - What should be included in a balanced PE programme. - How to design and implement successful PE lessons. - · How to ensure the safety of learners during PE lessons. - How to make sure that every learner can participate successfully in the lesson. - How to create the space and equipment necessary to present the lessons effectively.
+- The importance of PE. - The level of development of their learners. - What should be included in a balanced PE programme. - How to design and implement successful PE lessons. - How to ensure the safety of learners during PE lessons. - How to make sure that every learner can participate successfully in the lesson. - How to create the space and equipment necessary to present the lessons effectively.

 Organising successful PE lessons (like any other subject) requires careful planning.
-In the following section • The teacher monitors the environment in which important topics of planning a lesson will be discussed.
-Observing the following points will enable and • There is a first aid protocol in place. facilitate the implementation of a PE programme:
+In the following section important topics of planning a lesson will be discussed.
+Observing the following points will enable and facilitate the implementation of a PE programme: